hues-platform/energy-hub-model-generator-aimms/NOTES.md

 Create visualization code for multi-hub analyses

 ## OTHER
+With simplified storage representation, the XLSX results sometimes don't label the storage types properly, particularly when you have a demand type (e.g. cooling) not associated with a storage.

 Check why you're getting the Aimms warnings.

 Add your generic energy hub model to the model repository.